Garlic Butter Scallop Pasta

 Instructions

 1. In a small food processor, pulse together garlic and pine nuts until chopped into small pieces.
-Add panko bread crumbs and pulse until combined.
-Heat butter in a nonstick skillet over medium heat and toast breadcrumb mixture for 2-4 minutes, until golden brown.
-Set aside and when cool, stir in lemon zest and parmesan cheese.
+Add panko bread crumbs and pulse until just combined.
+Heat 2 tablespoons butter in a nonstick skillet over medium heat and toast the breadcrumb mixture for 2-4 minutes, until golden brown.
+Set aside, and when cool, stir in lemon zest and Parmesan cheese.

-3. Meanwhile, pat scallops dry with paper towel.
-Heat olive oil and butter in a large stainless steel skillet and when hot, add scallops in a single layer.
-Season with sea salt and cook for 2-4 minutes, until cooked through.
-Add garlic to skillet and cook until fragrant, about 30 seconds.
+3. Meanwhile, pat scallops dry with a paper towel.
+Heat 2 tablespoons olive oil and 2 tablespoons butter in a large stainless steel skillet over medium-high heat.
+When hot, add the scallops in a single layer.
+Season with sea salt and cook for about 2-4 minutes without moving them, until just cooked through.
+Reduce heat to medium, add minced garlic to the skillet, and cook until fragrant, about 30 seconds.

-4. Add cooked linguine to scallop skillet and toss together, adding pasta water if needed.
+4. Add cooked linguine and about 1/2 cup of the reserved pasta water to the scallop skillet and toss together, adding more pasta water if needed.

-5. Serve pasta in shallow bowls and top with breadcrumb mixture and season with flaky sea salt and freshly cracked pepper to taste.
+5. Serve pasta in shallow bowls and drizzle with high-quality olive oil.
+Top with breadcrumb mixture and season with flaky sea salt, freshly cracked pepper, red pepper flakes, and chopped parsley to taste.

 Notes